 Net Interest income increased P3.3 billion or 16.8% to P22.9 billion.
-The Bank's consolidated net interest margin was recorded 3.10% from 3.11% last year as higher interest revenue were basically offset by higher funding cost.
+The Bank's consolidated net interest margin was recorded 3.10% from 3.11% last year as higher interest revenues were offset by higher funding cost.